saidaibrg/DimeNovels/docs/README.md

 # The program, and running it

 Make sure your files are downloaded, and double check the naming conventions.
 The **folder of scans** and the **Excel spreadsheet** should be in the path specified in the `base_dir` variable.
+You should also specify it in line 167- `os.chdir("path")`.

 I created two `.sh` files, `upload.sh` and `testupload.sh`, in my `home` directory to make the uploading process a little faster.